govuk-one-login/txma-ticf-integration/README.md

 ### Test setup

 To be able to run the integration tests, an environment file is needed at the root of the project.
-This should be named `.integration.test.env` and have the following entries (the values should be retrieved as indicated in the placeholders):
+This should be named `.integration.test-<environment>.env` (where environment is one of `dev`, `build`, and `staging`) and have the following entries (the values should be retrieved as indicated in the placeholders):

 ```
 process.env.ANALYSIS_BUCKET_NAME = '(get from AWS console)'